GDMF500R - Other computer accessories SONY - Free user manual and instructions

 Note for Windows users

-For Windows users, check your video board manual or the utility program which comes with your graphic board and select the highest available refresh rate to maximize monitor performance.
+For Windows users, check your video board manual or the utility program that comes with your graphics board and select the highest available refresh rate to maximize monitor performance.

 Power saving function